ueberdosis/tiptap/docs/src/docPages/api/commands/extend-mark-range.md

 # extendMarkRange
-The `extendMarkRange` command expands the current selection to encompass the bounds of a current mark.
-If the current selection has no marks, the selection won't be altered.
-Additionally, if no mark `typeOrName` is provided, the selection can't be expanded, as it's impossible to know _which_ mark's range to use.
+The `extendMarkRange` command expands the current selection to encompass the current mark.
+If the current selection doesn't have the specified mark, nothing changes.
+If the selection contains multiple marks of the specified type, the first one is selected. `typeOrName` is required, since it's impossible to know _which_ mark's range to use without it.

 ## Parameters
 `typeOrName: string`